 For most construction activities, it is expected that the construction noise levels would frequently be lower than predicted at the most-exposed receiver, as the noise levels presented in this report are based on each scenario occurring at the site boundary.
-No predictions have been included for NCA01 as there are currently no sensitive receivers as the land is yet to be developed.
-In the instance that development of NCA01 were to occur prior to construction of the site, the CNVMP which will be prepared prior to the commencement of construction works will include predictions to NCA01.
+Predictions have been included for NCA01 however it is noted that there are currently no sensitive receivers as the land is yet to be developed.
+In the instance that development of NCA01 were to occur prior to construction of the site, the CNVMP which will be prepared prior to the commencement of construction works will also include predictions to NCA01.

-Table 22 Predicted Worst-Case Construction Airborne Noise Levels - Standard Daytime Construction Hours
+Table 21 Predicted Worst-Case Construction Airborne Noise Levels - Standard Daytime Construction Hours

-Receiver NCA Day NML Predicted Worst-case LAeq(15minute) Noise Level (dBA)
+Receiver NCA NCA Day NML Predicted Worst-case LAeq(15minute) Noise Level (dBA)

 Category Site establishment Bulk earthworks Infrastructure works

 Far Near Far Near Far Near

-Residential NCA01 49 - - - - - -
+Residential NCA01 49 39 64 41 66 37 62

 NCA02 45 46 56 48 58 44 54

-NCA03 45 40 51 42 53 38 49
+NCA03 49 40 51 42 53 38 49